iftekharbhuiyan/dell-latitude-7390-efi-ventura/README.md

-# Hackintosh - Dell Latitude 7390 EFI
+# Dell Latitude 7390 EFI - Ventura
-This Hackintosh EFI for Dell Latitude 7390 has been tested with BigSur & Ventura Mac OS.
+This Hackintosh EFI for Dell Latitude 7390 has been tested with BigSur & Ventura macOS.
 OpenCore v0.8.8 has been used to build the EFI.

 # <h2>Specification</h2>
 <ul>